Salaam Bombay!: Reception

-Salaam Bombay! mainly received positive reviews from critics who commented on the cultural and social impact of the film.
-On the film review aggregator website Rotten Tomatoes, the film has an approval rating of 93% based on 30 reviews, with a rating average of 7.8/10.
+Salaam Bombay! received mainly positive reviews from critics who commented on the cultural and social impact of the film.
+On the film review aggregator website Rotten Tomatoes, the film has an approval rating of 94% based on 31 reviews.
 The site's critical consensus reads, "Salaam Bombay! examines life in a part of the world that many viewers have never visited - but does so with enough compassion and grace to make them feel as if they have."
+Metacritic, which uses a weighted average, assigned the a score of 79 out of 100, based on 18 critics, indicating "generally favorable" reviews.

 Roger Ebert wrote, "The history of the making of "Salaam Bombay!" is almost as interesting as the film itself."
 English writer Hilary Mantel commented, "A warm and lively film, made by Mira Nair with only a handful of professional actors."
 Ted Shen of Chicago Reader wrote that, "like Hector Babenco's Pixote the film is unsparingly gritty, but with a woman's tenderness it also grants the characters an occasional moment of grace."
 Richard Corliss of Time magazine wrote that, "Salaam Bombay! deserves a broad audience, not just to open American eyes to plights of hunger and homelessness abroad, but to open American minds to the vitality of a cinema without rim shots and happy endings."
 American film critic Dave Kehr stated, "Much to Nair`s credit, she exploits neither the exoticism of her locale (there are no tour-guide, look-at-this flourishes) nor the misery of her subjects (suffer they may, but they do not demand pity)."
 American film critic David Sterritt stated, "the movie is terrifically well-acted and beautifully filmed, however, marking an auspicious feature-film debut for Indian-American director Mira Nair."
 Peter Travers commented that "poetic, powerful and disturbing, Salaam Bombay! transcends language and cultural barriers.

 Emanuel Levy, thought that the film "drew its intensity and colour from its locale, the slums of Bombay."
 Vincent Canby says, "for a film about such hopelessness, Salaam Bombay! is surprisingly cheering."
 Christopher Null wrote, "with Salaam, Nair proves an early ability with a camera and at getting performances out of obviously inexperienced actors, but her writing talents are much sketchier."
 Rita Kempley of The Washington Post wrote, "Nair's film has been compared to Hector Babenco's chilling "Pixote," a Brazilian look at a 10-year-old street criminal, but hers is a more compassionate, though equally troubling, portrait."
 On movie review site Rediff.com critic Sukanya Verma commented, Salaam Bombay! "still brilliant in 25 years."